nitou2504/cmp-5006-spring24/homework/hw4/homework4.md

 **Article 470** prohibits recording personal communications without prior knowledge and authorization from the involved parties, except as permitted by law.
 Illegally obtained information holds no legal validity.
 Risks, damages, and losses resulting from forced information disclosure are attributable to the initiator, who must provide full reparations.
 Its scope is to protect individuals' privacy rights, ensuring legal compliance and accountability for unauthorized recording or disclosure of personal communications, safeguarding against privacy violations and ensuring appropriate restitution for damages.

+**Article 475** governs the retention, opening, and examination of correspondence and documents,electronic or physical, declaring them inviolable except when authorized by the Constitution or this Code.
+It allows judges to authorize prosecutors to retain, open, and examine correspondence with sufficient evidence for investigation.
+Prior notification is required for opening correspondence related to an offense, with confidentiality ensured and witnesses present if necessary.
+Documents are added to the case if relevant, otherwise returned.
+Decryption or translation is mandated for coded or foreign-language documents.

 **Article 476** regulates the interception of communications or computer data, requiring a reasoned request from the prosecutor to the judge, based on relevant indications for the investigation's purposes.
 The judge determines the intercepted communication and the duration, up to ninety days, extendable once for ninety days or up to six months for organized crime cases.
 Information obtained is used solely for authorized processes, with an obligation of secrecy.
 Any discovered offenses prompt immediate investigation.
 Intercepting data transmission through telecommunications services requires judicial authorization, respecting professional and religious secrecy.
 Only pertinent conversations are transcribed, and irrelevant data are deleted, supervised by the judge.
 Telecom service providers and intercepting personnel must maintain confidentiality except in court.
 Information storage must comply with legal requirements.
 Intercepting communications violating children's rights or exacerbating violence is prohibited.

 **Article 477.1** governs data preservation, allowing the prosecutor to order natural or legal persons to preserve specific computer data without judicial authorization if there are grounds to suspect vulnerability to loss or modification.
 This preservation lasts up to ninety days, extendable equally if grounds persist.
 The National Police can request preservation in flagrant crimes, with notification to the prosecutor within eight hours.
 Recipients must preserve data immediately, maintaining confidentiality under penalty of criminal liability.
 Communication service providers must inform issuing authorities if communication involves other providers, facilitating data conservation.